SFujiN/raytracing_in_a_weekend/README.md

 ```
 ~\bin>main.exe
 ```
+this should output image.ppm in the data directory

-I'm practicing developing on Windows so watch out.
+*I'm practicing developing on Windows so watch out.*

 ## Citation